cormullion/Thebes.jl/docs/src/tools.md

 ## Position and scale

-You can change the position or position of objects:
+You can change the position and scale of things:

 ```@docs
 setposition!